alexpichel/okb-gatsby/content/posts/2018-01-01___Wellness-Programs/index.md

 •	Police are more likely to sleep less than 6 hours in a 24-hour period.
 •	Police smoke more than employees is other work forces.

-Citation: Hartley, T. A., Burchfiel, C. M., Fekedulegn, D., Andrew, M. E., & Violanti, J. M. (2011).
+**Citation**: Hartley, T. A., Burchfiel, C. M., Fekedulegn, D., Andrew, M. E., & Violanti, J. M. (2011).
 Health disparities in police officers: comparisons to the US general population.
 International journal of emergency mental health, 13(4), 211.

 #### ONLINE RESOURCES